MatthewLei/Emacs/README.md

   * M-f move forward one word
   * M-b move back one word
   * M-g g goto line
+  * C-M-a jump to beggining of function
+  * C-M-e jump to end of function

 * C-d delete a character
 * M-d delete a word